 Also of interest is that Coronado has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.08% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Coronado telecommute to their jobs.
+Overall, about 16.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Coronado is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Coronado in 2010 was $48,476, which is wealthy relative to California and the nation.
-This equates to an annual income of $193,904 for a family of four.
-However, Coronado contains both very wealthy and poor people as well.
+The per capita income in Coronado in 2018 was $66,476, which is wealthy relative to California and the nation.
+This equates to an annual income of $265,904 for a family of four.

+Coronado is a very ethnically-diverse city.
 The people who call Coronado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coronado residents report their race to be White, followed by Black or African-American.
 Coronado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.37% of the city’s residents.
-Important ancestries of people in Coronado include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 18.61% of the city’s residents.
+Important ancestries of people in Coronado include Irish, English, German, Italian, and French.

 The most common language spoken in Coronado is English.
 Other important languages spoken here include Spanish and Tagalog.